Pfarrer/brianp.de/content/posts/1-google-timeline-customized-evaluation.md

 The json-files are the ones that contain the relevant data.
 There are two basic kinds of json-files:

-- Those in the `Standortverlauf/Semantic\ Location\ History` folder are seperated by year and month, e.g. `2019_APRIL.json`.
+- Those in the `Standortverlauf/Semantic\ Location\ History` folder are separated by year and month, e.g. `2019_APRIL.json`.
 These files ...
 TODO
 - The `Standortverlauf/Standortverlauf.json` file appears to contain all raw location records that were collected, each record may be enriched with further information deduced by Google.